Sleepw4lker/TameMyCerts/user-guide/yubikey-piv-attestation.md

 ### Examples

-A simple policy that just ensures the key pair is protected with a Yubikey, without any additional requirements.
+A simple policy that just ensures the key pair is protected with a YubiKey, without any additional requirements.

 ```xml
 <YubiKeyPolicies>